PurpleTree HR logo

 • Collect all contributions from employers

-• Manage and invest pension funds
+• Manage and invest pension funds through appointed managers

 • Maintain individual pension accounts for employees